qtrampe/android_openssl/README.md

 ## Build Script

-The build script `build_ssl.sh` can be used to rebuild the OpenSSL libraries.
-Since specific versions might depend or work better with specific NDK versions, the OpenSSL/NDK version combinations are defined in the script.
-Before running the script, check that the NDK paths are correct for your environment.
+You may use `build_ssl.sh` to rebuild OpenSSL libraries.
+OpenSSL/NDK version pairs are predefined in the script to ensure compatibility with specific Qt versions.
+Make sure the NDK paths and versions match your setup before running it.

 ### Build Prerequisites